 Described videos / DVDs are available by request only.
 Please contact the Kent District LBPH for more information.
-Click here to see a list of available titles or contact the library to receive this list by mail.
+View the list of available titles in PDF or Braille Ready Format or contact the library to receive this list by mail.

 Several magazines are available to LBPH patrons in large print, Braille, and audio format.
 To request magazines, print, fill out, and return the Magazine Request Form to the KDL LBPH or contact the library to have a form mailed.

 The NLS also provides a means for patrons to download audio books through the BARD (Braille and Audio Reading Download) program.
 Any current LBPH patron in good standing is eligible for this service and can access thousands of audio and electronic Braille books and over 40 magazine titles.
 Patrons can download books from BARD to their computer and transfer them to a flash drive or blank digital cartridge.
 The books can then be played on a Digital Talking Book machine or other third party digital book players.
 Blank cartridges can be purchased from the KDL LBPH office.